shavronya/hw1_antibiotic_resistance/README.md

 SCAMT bioinformatics course 2022-2023

 Plan of the project
-1. Preparation
+1. Get data
-2. Reads quality control
+2. Get to know data
-3. Adapters trimming
+3.

-## Preparation
+## Get data

 1. Create a new directory <p>
 <code>mkdir HW1</code>